 Scrapbooking should be hassle-free and plastic-free!

 Besides being hassle-free, stapled-together scrapbooks are easy to take with you wherever you go.
 Why?
 They are already put together!
 And the pages are already decorated, making them fun to write in!
 You can write your thoughts while they are fresh in your mind.
 Having many more details in your scrapbooks make them more fun and meaningful to look through for you and your family.

-Pretty weird looking tool isn’t it?
-But it works so well for putting together the Memorable Journals that we use for journal writing and for scrapbooking.
+The drawing above shows a pretty weird-looking tool.
+But it works so well for putting together the Memorable Journals that we use for journal writing and scrapbooking.
 (If you are not already familiar with these journals that can also be used as scrapbooks, check out the shop here to see what they are like.)
 Once you get used to doing it this way, you will never return to the old way of scrapbooking.
 That is if you had the time and money to do traditional scrapbooking!

 I love this stapler so well that I have an extra one for a backup.
 Here’s a link to see this on Amazon.
 Click on the pictures and video on Amazon to see how it works.
-(No benefit is sent my way from Amazon if you do choose to get one of these nifty tools for yourself.)
+(No benefit is sent my way from Amazon or Bostitch if you choose to get one of these nifty tools for yourself.)
 I just did a video myself, and here it is!